Overview

 Curriculum

-At Mount Allison, Geocomputing combines theory and practice of computing and geography, offering students a new way to look at the world.
+At Mount Allison, Geocomputing offers students a unique way to combine geographical and environmental skills with training in computer science — offering students a new way to look at the world.

 Students in Geocomputing take courses in computer science, environmental science, and environmental studies, with spatial computing (geographic information systems) at the heart.